vertical-made/eslint-plugin-no-arithmetic/readme.md

 Sets the hint message.

 > type: `string`
+>
 > default: `"use float-safe alternatives"`

 ### `ignoreIteratorLike`

-When enabled, does _not_ error on operations that look like an increment / decrement, which just checks if the right-hand value of a binary operation is the literal value `1`.
+When enabled, does _not_ error on operations that look like an increment / decrement.
+We define this as the right-hand value of a binary `+` / `-` operation being the literal value `1`.

 > type: boolean
+>
 > default: `true`